merixstudio/merix-template/docs/reference/settings.rst

           }
       }

-   Overall pattern is as this:
+   General pattern is as follows:

    .. code-block:: javascript